Binary upgrade

 Daemon mode:

 A new daemon process starts.
 The old daemon closes its listener.
-Client migration via socketpair is not used -- existing clients drain normally (receive error 58006 when shutdown_timeout expires).
+Client migration via socketpair is not used — existing clients stay on the old process.
+When shutdown_timeout expires, the old process exits and any remaining client sockets close.
+Use foreground mode if clients must migrate to the new process.

 Phase 3: Idle client migration (foreground)